Share

 Can a Victron Quattro run two RV air conditioners on battery power?

 Yes.
-A pair of Vittron Quattro 48/5000 units in split-phase produces 10,000W continuous — more than enough for two 15,000 BTU air conditioners drawing ~4,000W combined.
-Install a Micro-Air EasyStart on each AC unit to manage startup surges.
+A pair of Victron Quattro 48/5000 units in split-phase produces 10,000W continuous — more than enough for two 15,000 BTU ACs drawing ~4,000W combined.
+Install a Micro-Air EasyStart 364 soft starter on each AC unit to manage startup surges when running from battery.

-Are EG4 LifePower4 batteries compatible with Victron inverters and the Cerbo GX?
+Are EG4 LifePower4 batteries compatible with Victron inverters?

-How much does a complete Victron Quattro and EG4 battery RV system cost?
+How much does the complete Victron Quattro + EG4 + Orion-Tr system cost?

-Prices approximate retail as of 2025 and may vary by dealer.
-Always consult a certified Victron installer for system design specific to your RV and usage profile.
+Prices approximate retail as of 2025.
+Consult a certified Victron installer for system design specific to your RV and usage profile.

 CC